alforhad/alforhad.github.io/_pages/about.md

 Welcome to My Homepage!

-I am Md Abdullah Al Forhad, a Ph.D. candidate in Computer Science and Engineering at the [University of North Texas](https://engineering.unt.edu/cse/index.html).
-My research focuses on **Deep Active Learning** and **Continual Learning**, with a passion for enhancing AI's adaptability and performance.
+I am Md Abdullah Al Forhad, a Ph.D. candidate in Computer Science and Engineering at the [University of North Texas](https://engineering.unt.edu/cse/index.html), advised by [Dr. Weishi Shi](https://engineering.unt.edu/people/weishi-shi.html).

+My research focuses on **Deep Active Learning**, **Continual Lifelong Learning**, and **Multi-modal Learning** with a passion for enhancing AI's adaptability and performance.

 I hold an M.S. in Computer Science from the [University of North Texas](https://engineering.unt.edu/cse/index.html) and a B.S. in Computer Science and Engineering from [East West University](https://www.ewubd.edu/), Dhaka.
-With a deep commitment to innovation and collaboration, I aim to contribute meaningfully to the field of Artificial Intelligence.
+With a deep commitment to innovation and collaboration, I aim to contribute meaningfully to Artificial Intelligence.

 ## Research Interests
 - **Artificial intelligence**
 - **Machine learning**
 - **Active Learning**
 - **Continual Learning**
+- **Multi-modal Learning**
 - **Reinforcement learning**

 Let’s collaborate and innovate together to shape the future of AI!